Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

-### Ok, if you feel yourself warmed up enough, do the second attempt.
-## Second terminal: Asana.com - helps you organize your todo list into projects.
+### Second terminal: Asana.com - helps you organize your todo list into projects.
-If external service has SDK (and NuGet packages) it will be much easier to create Activities and handle authentication.
-But if not, you should do all work by yourself.
-This terminal is little bit complicated, so most work will be done inside services using interfaces.
-You can mimic the codebase but always free to implement all the steps in way you like.
+## This walkthrough shows how to build a Terminal that uses OAuth to connect to a Web Service (in this example, Asana)

+## Before starting...

+1. Make sure you're familiar with [the basics of Fr8 OAuth](/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/TerminalDeveloping-Authentication.md).

+2. Look around for available SDK's for the Web Service you're connecting to.
+OAuth is often wrapped in useful utilities in such libraries.
+But you don't need them.

 ## Step 1 - Same as in previous terminal, create new terminal project